Illumina/strelka/docs/userGuide/installation.md

 If not detected, then versions of cmake and boost will be built from source and installed to temporary locations under the build directory automatically.
-This step can make installation more convenient, but does increase the time requiered for configuration.
+This step can make installation more convenient, but does increase the time required for configuration.
 To accelerate this process the configuration step can be parallelized over multiple cores, as demonstrated in the example above with the`--jobs=4` argument to configure.

+On a typical workstation using 4 cores, installation from source should take 5-10 minutes, depending on whether the cmake and boost dependencies discussed above need to be built from source.

 To see more configure options, run: